FamilyAlbum vs Remento (2026)

 What it is

-Remento is a newer app focused on recording family stories through structured video prompts.
+Remento is a newer app focused on capturing family stories through guided weekly prompts, optimized to ship a printed hardcover book at the end of a 52-week cycle.
 It's positioned as a legacy tool — specifically designed to capture the stories of aging parents and grandparents.

 What it does well